Apply for a Brokerage In Securities Listed In Foreign Markets Business License in Dubai

 Setup Costs and Application Steps

-Licence fees at Dubai South Business Hub Free Zone vary based on the chosen business structure, share capital requirements, and the type of office facility selected.
+License fees at Dubai South Business Hub Free Zone vary based on the chosen business structure, share capital requirements, and the type of office facility selected.
 Firms should account for registration fees, visa allocation costs, and charges for flexi-desk or dedicated office space when budgeting for their setup.

-Additional costs may arise if external regulatory approvals are required as part of the financial licence application process.
+Additional costs may arise if external regulatory approvals are required as part of the financial license application process.
 It is advisable to engage a licensed business setup adviser to obtain a precise cost breakdown based on your specific operational requirements.

 Step-by-Step Application Process